Syntax555/balatrobot/docs/contributing.md

 }
 ```

-2. Add tests in `tests/lua/endpoints/test_your_endpoint.py`
+- Add tests in `tests/lua/endpoints/test_your_endpoint.py`

+> When writing tests for new endpoints, you can mark the `@pytest.mark.dev` decorator to only run the test you are developing with `make test PYTEST_MARKER=dev`.

-3. Update `src/lua/utils/openrpc.json` with the new method
+- Update `src/lua/utils/openrpc.json` with the new method

+- Update `docs/api.md` with the new method

 ## Pull Request Guidelines